chevere/docs/components/Workflow.md

 # Workflow

-The Workflow component provides the ability to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-It allows to define a series of individual steps, each triggering responses with the goal to produce a final outcome.
+The [Workflow](../reference/Chevere/Components/Workflow/Workflow.md) component provides the ability to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
+It allows to define a series of individual interconnected steps with goal to describe and execute any given procedure.

-[WorkflowInterface](../reference/Chevere/Interfaces/Workflow/WorkflowInterface.md) describes the interface for the component in charge of defining a Workflow.

 ## Creating a Workflow